MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab1_Creating_Work_Orders.md

 	- **Time to Promised:** Today @ 11:00 AM

-7. Select **Save**.

-8. Note the work order number and write it down.
+7. Note the work order number and write it down.

-9. Select **Save and Close** to save you changes and exit the new work order.
+8. Select **Save and Close** to save you changes and exit the new work order.